EbrithilNogare/TheSecurityGuideToTheInternet/README.md

 For a player, there are multiple levels in the game, encountering scenarios related to cybersecurity threats such as malware, privacy protection, and encryption, applicable not only on desktops but also on phones.
 The game will be built using Unity and shipped for any mobile device and desktop.

-CZ translation: Bezpečný průvodce internetem
+CZ translation: Bezpečnostní průvodce internetem

 ## Links: